bifbof/prog4eng_testrunner/README.md

 For adding new test cases, pass an anonymous function to `test_function` with the expected return value of the function.
 Again see `test.m` for examples.

-See below a test run, with a function of an exercise from last year.
+See below a test run, with a function of an exercise from 2023.

 ```matlab